JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7959 days**.

-And here is a just a random fact -  **Between 1902 and 1907, the same tiger killed 434 people in India**.
+And here is a just a random fact -  **One of the most dangerous insect in the world is the common housefly.
+They carry and transmit more diseases than any other animal in the world**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)